 - New loss of taste or smell

-If your student displays these symptoms, or has been exposed to a confirmed positive case of COVID-19, please keep them home and contact your school office.
+If your child displays these symptoms, or has received a positive COVID test result, please keep them home and contact your school office.
 Additionally, students with other symptoms, such as a sore throat or a runny nose, may still be contagious with illnesses other than COVID-19.
 If you believe your child may be ill and are unsure if they might be contagious, please contact your school for more information or your child’s health provider for guidance before bringing the student to campus.

-“How will my child access learning while they are in quarantine or isolation?”
+“How will my child access learning while they are in isolation?”

-Once a student is required to quarantine or isolate, school staff will follow-up with families to provide instructions on how to access learning during the student’s time out of school, as well as to facilitate access to any additional materials or technology needed, including devices or internet hotspots.
-Please contact your school’s office if you have questions related to learning access during quarantine/isolation.
+Once a student is required to isolate, school staff will follow-up with families to provide instructions on how to access learning during the student’s time out of school, as well as to facilitate access to any additional materials or technology needed, including devices or internet hotspots.
+Please contact your school’s office if you have questions related to learning access during isolation.